bullyduck/surprise-birthday-app-hacktoberfest/README.md

 - Pull requests must be approved by a maintainer of the repository/project to count.
 - If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
 - This year, the first **40,000** participants who successfully complete the challenge will be eligible to receive a prize.
+- Don't assume every pull request you make will be merged before Hacktoberfest is over.
+Try to do more than 4 if you can!
+- Make valuable contributions

 For your PR to count it must be: